harsha-vk/nvidia_jetracer/README.md

 # JetRacer

-JetRacer is an autonomous AI racecar using NVIDIA Jetson Nano.
+JetRacer is an autonomous RC racer car application which runs on NVIDIA Jetson Nano.

 ## Setup